soderlind/class-wp-list-table-custom-column-toggle/README.md

 ## Copyright and License

-WP_Table Custom Toggle Column is copyright 2021 Per Soderlind
+WP_List_Table Custom Toggle Column is copyright 2021 Per Soderlind

-WP_Table Custom Toggle Column is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+WP_List_Table Custom Toggle Column is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-WP_Table Custom Toggle Column is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+WP_List_Table Custom Toggle Column is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU Lesser General Public License along with the Extension.
 If not, see http://www.gnu.org/licenses/.